smart-on-fhir/smart-scheduling-links/specification.md

     * should be **`free`** or **`busy`**.
 Including busy slots ensures clients can be aware of total capacity.
 * time window.
 Together `start` and `end` SHOULD identify a narrow window of time for the appointment, but MAY be as broad as the clinic's operating hours for the day, if fine-grained scheduling is not supported
   * `start` time
   * `end` time
 * optional "booking" extension with a web link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal)) where the user can begin booking this slot.
   * `extension.url` is `http://fhir-registry.smarthealthit.org/StructureDefinition/booking-deep-link`
   * `extension.valueUrl` is a deep link into th Provider Booking Portal
 * optional "capacity" extension for coarse-grained discovery at mass vaccination sites.
-Providers SHOULD advertise discrete slots, but MAY for performance or scalability reasons choose to aggregate functionally identical slots (same schedule, time, and status with this extension.
+Providers SHOULD advertise discrete slots, but MAY for performance or scalability reasons choose to aggregate functionally identical slots (same schedule, status, start, and end times) with this extension.
   * `extension.url` is `http://fhir-registry.smarthealthit.org/StructureDefinition/slot-capacity`
   * `extension.valueInteger` is a number indicating capacity (e.g., `"valueInteger": 300` to advertise a capacity of 300)